urbit/docs/tutorials/arvo/arvo.md

  - `+poke` is the transition function that `move`s Arvo from one state to the next.
 It is the most fundamental arm in the entire system.
-It is a typed transactional message that is delivered exactly once.
+It is a typed transactional message that is processed at most once.
+If the `+poke` causes Arvo to send an message over [Ames](@/docs/tutorials/arvo/ames.md) Ames guarantees that the message will be delivered exactly once.
 This is sometimes said to be impossible, and it is for standard operating systems, but that is not the case for single-level stores engaged in a permanent session, as is the case among Arvo ships.
  - `+peek` is an arm used for inspecting things outside of the kernel.
 It grants